huffman442/Portfolio_site/README.md

 This website will have a Home page, a blog page, a resume page, and different ways to search and sort within those things.
 Updates to this readme will be incoming.

+To start I'm using the 'getting started' guide to build the first part of the site, the blog part.